Filtering the Heegaard Floer contact invariant: Properties of

-\begin{proof} To prove the inequality, apply Proposition \ref{prop:leg} one Dehn twist at a time, noting that for each Dehn twist curve $c_i$ we can find a complete set of arcs $\arcs$ on $\Pg$ so that $c_i$ intersects each arc in $\phi(\arcs)$ at most once.
-In between successive Legendrian surgeries, apply Proposition \ref{prop:complete-set} to switch to a suitable complete set of arcs.
 The last claim of the corollary follows immediately from \eqref{eq:leg} once we note that $\bbord(\Pg,id_\Pg)=\infty$.
 The latter is because the $J_+$-filtered differential in the corresponding Heegaard Floer chain complex is zero. \end{proof}